Alert Source Discuss

 • All extra bits in the Bitvector[N] that exceed the number of fields MUST be False

-The rest of the data is deserialized same as a regular SSZ Container, consulting the Bitvector[N] to determine what optional fields are present in the data.
+The rest of the data is deserialized same as a regular SSZ Container, consulting the Bitvector[N] to determine which fields are present in the data.
 Absent fields are skipped during deserialization and assigned None values.

 Merkleization